 Garlic was one of the earliest herbal medicines.
 Chemicals found in this tangy bulb soothe chronic redness and swelling.
 You can use it in cooking or you can take odor-free garlic capsules.

-Studies also show it slows plaque buildup, which encourages blood vessels to stay open.
-Other studies found it has a strong ability to regulate blood pressure as well as blood lipid (fat) levels — keeping your heart in top shape.
+Garlic may slow plaque buildup, which encourages blood vessels to stay open.
+It also has a strong ability to regulate blood pressure as well as blood lipid (fat) levels — keeping your heart in top shape.

 Other Heart-Healthy Tips

 Even if you include all of these heart-healthy substances in your diet or consume them as supplements, the best way to keep your heart healthy is by living a well-rounded, healthy lifestyle.
 The most important things you can do for your heart include:

 - Aim for an organic, whole-food, plant-based diet.

 - Maintain a healthy weight.